AliKhadivi/Mailu/docs/reverse.rst

 - `use Traefik in another container as central system-reverse-proxy`_
 - `override Mailu Web frontend configuration`_

-All options will require that you modify the ``docker-compose.yml`` file.
+All options will require that you modify the ``docker-compose.yml`` and ``mailu.env`` file.

+Mailu must also be configured with the information what header is used by the reverse proxy for passing the remote client IP.
+This is configured in the mailu.env file.
+See the :ref:`configuration reference <reverse_proxy_headers>` for more information.

 Have Mailu Web frontend listen locally
 --------------------------------------

 The simplest and safest option is to modify the port forwards for Mailu Web frontend and have your own frontend point there.
 For instance, in the ``front`` section of Mailu ``docker-compose.yml``, use local ports 8080 and 8443 respectively for HTTP and HTTPS:

 .. code-block:: yaml